khajani/TMMC-Toyota-Mechanical-Innovation-Challenge-2025/README.md

 # 🚗 Toyota Mechanical Innovation Challenge – AGV Design (KAIZENBERGER)

-Welcome to my project repository for the **Toyota Mechanical Innovation Challenge**.
-This challenge, hosted by Toyota Motor Manufacturing Canada (TMMC), involved designing and presenting an automated guided vehicle (AGV) capable of safely transporting car doors and boxes within a simulated factory setting.
+KAIZENBERGER is an automated guided vehicle (AGV) design for the **Toyota Mechanical Innovation Challenge**.
+This challenge, hosted by Toyota Motor Manufacturing Canada (TMMC), involved designing and presenting an AGV capable of safely transporting car doors and boxes within a simulated factory setting.

 ## 📚 Table of Contents
 - [Challenge Overview](#challenge-overview)